 Astronomy is the study of the physical universe, from the Earth and the solar system to galaxies at the edge of the cosmos.
-Astronomers observe the universe across the entire electromagnetic spectrum, and indeed beyond.

-You will also study one or two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3, 4 and 5

 If you progress to Honours (years 3 and 4) Astronomy can only be taken as a Joint Honours degree with either Physics or Mathematics.
 In Honours your studies will include modern observational methods and you will undertake project work using advanced astronomical instrumentation and data analysis techniques.
 Your core courses will be supplemented by options enabling you to follow your particular areas of interest.
 All courses include training in transferable skills such as teamwork, presentation and technical writing.

 There is an opportunity to take an MSci degree, which explores astronomy topics in greater depth and includes an individually supervised project working at the cutting edge of international research.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 Our staff have strong international links across a wide range of research fields.
 Many of our staff play leading roles in major international research projects, such as the Large Hadron Collider at CERN and the worldwide collaboration searching for gravitational waves.
 You will have the opportunity to undertake part of your degree abroad.